Swift-Wiki/Getting-Started-With-Swift/README.md

 Contributing
 ------------

-We are very much looking for contributions to make these resources more complete, including if you've created your own helpful resources.
-Submit a pull request with whatever improvents you can make.
+We are very much looking for contributions to improve this resource for the Swift community.
+View our [contributing page](https://github.com/Swift-Wiki/Getting-Started-With-Swift/blob/master/CONTRIBUTING.md) for more information.